Eggwite/Change-SSH-Port/README.md

 - Backs up the current SSH configuration file to `/etc/ssh/sshd_config.bak`.

 ### Updates Firewall Rules:
-- Checks if UFW (Uncomplicated Firewall) is installed and updates rules for the new port.
+- Checks if UFW (Uncomplicated Firewall) is installed and updates rules for the new port, removing old port rules.
-- Checks if iptables is installed and updates rules for the new port.
+- Checks if iptables is installed and updates rules for the new port, removing old port rules.
 - Optionally keeps old firewall rules if the `--old-rules` flag is provided.

 ### Updates SSH Configuration: